-On August 2, 2019 we entered into an At-The-Market ("ATM") sales agreement (the "Equity Distribution Agreement"), with Goldman Sachs & Co.
-LLC and B. Riley FBR, Inc. (each a "Sales Agent" and, collectively, the "Sales Agents").
-The Equity Distribution Agreement provides that we may offer and sell shares of common stock from time to time through the Sales Agents representing up to \$50.0 million worth of our common stock, in amounts and at times to be determined by us.
+On August 2, 2019 we entered into an At-The-Market, or ATM, sales agreement, or the Prior Equity Distribution Agreement, with Goldman Sachs & Co.
+LLC and B. Riley FBR, Inc., each a Sales Agent and, collectively, the Sales Agents.
+The Prior Equity Distribution Agreement provided that we may offer and sell shares of common stock from time to time through the Sales Agents representing up to \$50.0 million worth of our common stock, in amounts and at times to be determined by us.